nickolasnikolic/pix.js/README.md

 # pix.js
-Pix.js is a tiny library for canvas.
+Pix.js is a tiny library for HTML5 Canvas.
 It reads image data into Javascript.